Skip to main content

 • JSON-serializable data structures

-By providing retrieval context, you enable Galtea to evaluate the faithfulness of your model’s responses relative to the retrieved information, which is crucial for assessing RAG system quality.
+By providing retrieval context, you enable Galtea to evaluate the faithfulness of your model’s responses relative to the retrieved information.